 In this video Ron Koenigsberg, CCIM, President of American Investment Properties discusses the tax certiorari process.
 This is the legal process by which the courts review a real property assessment.
-In this video, Ron breaks down what you must know about the process in five easy and digestible steps.
+In this video, Ron breaks down the tax certiorari process in five easy and digestible steps.

 5 Things to Know About Tax Certiorari